All are Welcome

 Emmanuel has a history of outreach projects, including programs for the homeless, refugee sponsorship, involvement with Habitat for Humanity, and other endeavours.

 There are several groups within our congregation.
 Among them are Bible and Beers (our post-high-school and up group), Toothpix (senior’s social group), and the Youth Group.
 We put on many special events: dramas, music nights, square-dance, a Crokinole competition, and other gatherings that allow us to enjoy each other’s company.

-In response to God’s love, and guided by Christ’s spirit, we journey together; a growing, nurturing, forgiving and affirming community, joyfully reaching out to all with compassion and hope.
+In response to God’s love and guided by Christ’s Spirit, we journey together: a growing, nurturing, forgiving, and affirming community, joyfully celebrating our faith and reaching out to all with compassion and hope.